input-output-hk/marconi/marconi-chain-index/README_MARCONI_DRAFT.md

 How do you contribute to it?
 What tools, methods, processes are required?

 * Contributing documentation.
-* Most of the info in Plutus-Apps and Plutus should also be included in Marconi.
+* Most of the info in Marconi and Plutus should also be included in Marconi.

 ## Making Builds